 I adore afternoon tea.
 I’ve had delicious afternoon teas in cities all over the UK including some of the best afternoon teas in York, and a themed afternoon tea in London, so when I read about afternoon tea at the Titanic Museum in Belfast, I knew I had to give it a try.
 There are lots of options for afternoon tea in Belfast, but none quite as iconic as at the Titanic Museum!
-Here is my full review of afternoon tea at the Titanic Belfast, including all the information you will need to book your afternoon tea experience.
+Here is my full review of my Titanic afternoon tea at the Titanic Belfast, including all the information you will need to book your afternoon tea experience.

 The Afternoon Tea Experience at the Titanic Belfast